-Although playgrounds are commonly sought after as a venue for kids and their families to spend an afternoon, these fun zones are also a frequent site for accidents.
-Did you know that approximately two hundred thousand children in the United States receive emergency room treatment for playground-related injuries each year?
+Although playgrounds are commonly sought after as a venue for kids and their families to spend an afternoon, these fun zones are also commonly a site of accidents.
+Did you know that approximately two hundred thousand children in the United States are admitted to the emergency room for playground-related injuries each year?
 In most cases, said injuries derive from accidental falls or misuse of play equipment.
 Other incidents, however, occur when unsupervised children become distracted and leave the playground.
 Said incidents can even be legally blamed on playground owners on the grounds of premises liability.
 A prime example being when a toddler in 2001 left the safety of his neighborhood playground, fell into a pond a mere eight yards away, and tragically drowned.
-Because of the water hazard’s close proximity to the playground, his heartbroken parents received a settlement of $2.2 million.
+Because of the water hazard’s close proximity to the playground, his heartbroken parents were granted $2.2 million.

-To help reduce incidents such as these, PalmSHIELD has developed a new line of playground fencing called PlaySafe, designed specifically for installation around playgrounds.
-In addition to the protective playground fencing, PalmSHIELD fabricates and installs gates for playground fencing.
+To help reduce incidents such as these, PalmSHIELD has developed a new line of fencing called PlaySafe, designed specifically for installation around playgrounds.
+In addition to the protective barriers, PalmSHIELD fabricates and installs gates for playgrounds.
 Whether your playground is located at a school, a daycare center, or a neighborhood park, you’ll want these fences and gates to help secure your property and protect the youngsters.

 Why should I consider playground fencing?